LArchCS/N-Gram-Plagiarism-Detector/README.md

 			Tests.java
 ```

-There are 6 java files in this program
+There are 6 java files in this program.
 - ```plagiarismDetector.java```
 This .java contains the main function.
 It is responsible to interact with user, validate user input, print information and provide input format sample, check file existence & readability, and report plagiarism rate.
 - ```datastructure/NTuple.java```